ViDvorak/ray-traced-renderer/src/rt004/doc/ProgDocumentation.md

 }

 public class ImageTextureLoader{
-  ...
+  public string path;

+  ImageTexture CreateInstance(){
+    return ImageTexture.FromFile(path);
   }
+}
 ```

-### Nonexpanable classes
+### Nonexpendable classes

-There is some classes, which are not intended to be inhereted from.
-Thay are
+There is some classes, which are not intended to be inherited from.
+They are
 Scene, RendererSettings, ArgumentParser, Geometry, InnerSceneObject.
-But thay can be directly modified.
+But they can be directly modified.

 #### InnerSceneObject

-Represents an empty object used only for association purpouses.
-To connect objects under one parent. whych enables modifying theyer position and rotaion in relation to the parent object.
+Represents an empty object used only for association purposes.
+To connect objects under one parent. which enables modifying their position and rotation in relation to the parent object.

 #### Scene